aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/3d-presentation/_index.md

 ---

 ## Overview
-Since Aspose.Slides Java 20.9 its possible to create 3D in $pres entations.
-PowerPoint 3D is a way to give life to $pres entations.
-Show the real world objects with 3D $pres entation, demonstrate 3D model of your future business project, 3D model of the building or its interior, 3D model of the game character, or just a 3D representation of your data.
+Since Aspose.Slides Java 20.9 its possible to create 3D in presentations.
+PowerPoint 3D is a way to give life to presentations.
+Show the real world objects with 3D presentation, demonstrate 3D model of your future business project, 3D model of the building or its interior, 3D model of the game character, or just a 3D representation of your data.

-PowerPoint 3D models can be created from 2D $shapes, by applying such effects on them: 3D rotation, 3D depth and extrusion, 3D gradient, 3D text, etc.
+PowerPoint 3D models can be created from 2D shapes, by applying such effects on them: 3D rotation, 3D depth and extrusion, 3D gradient, 3D text, etc.
-The list of 3D features applied to the $shapes can be found in **[ThreeDFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/ThreeDFormat)** class.
+The list of 3D features applied to the shapes can be found in **[ThreeDFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/ThreeDFormat)** class.
 The instance of the class can be get by:

 - **[Shape.getThreeDFormat()](https://apireference.aspose.com/slides/java/com.aspose.slides/Shape#getThreeDFormat--)** method for creating a PowerPoint 3D Model.
 - **[TextFrameFormat.getThreeDFormat()](https://apireference.aspose.com/slides/java/com.aspose.slides/TextFrameFormat#getThreeDFormat--)** method for creating a 3D Text
 (WordArt).

-All effects implemented in **[ThreeDFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/ThreeDFormat)** can be used for both $shapes and text.
+All effects implemented in **[ThreeDFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/ThreeDFormat)** can be used for both shapes and text.
 Let us have a quick look on the main methods of **[ThreeDFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/ThreeDFormat)** class.
-In the next example we create a rectangle 2D $shape with a text on it.
-By getting camera view on the $shape, we change its rotation and make looking as a 3D model.
+In the next example we create a rectangle 2D shape with a text on it.
+By getting camera view on the shape, we change its rotation and make looking as a 3D model.
 Setting a flat light and its direction to the top of the 3D model, bring more volume to the model.
 Changed materials, extrusion height and color make the 3D model look more alive.
 ``` php
 $pres = new Java("com.aspose.slides.Presentation");